henry-oberholtzer/digital-hair-salon/README.md

 - MVC routes follow RESTful conventions

 ## Stretch Goal Features
+- Styling
+- Edit functionality for Stylists and Clients
 - Stylists and clients are sortable by Date Added, Name, or # of clients / visits
-- Edit functionality for Stylists and Clients
 - Server side data validation
 - Pagination